farcDev0001/geospatial-location-project/README.md

 # geospatial-location-project

 In this project I locate a company based on given conditions.
-My starting point is a dataset of Crunchbase.
+My starting point is a Crunchbase dataset.

 ## Results in Tableau
 https://public.tableau.com/profile/francisco.rodrigo#!/vizhome/MONGO-PROJECTFranciscoRodrigo/MongoProject?publish=yes